 Regime switching also increases the elasticity of real debt to policy disturbances by propagating the shocks' impacts and changing the present values of taxes and seigniorage [right panels of figure 2].
 For example, as figure 1 showed, a negative shock to $\psi_t$ raises the nominal interest rate and generates an expectation that both direct and inflation taxes will rise in the future, supporting the increase in the current value of debt.
 Of course, the higher value of debt is associated with a higher present value of surpluses when the switching model conditions on staying in regime 1 where $\gamma_1(1) = .275$ .
-Figure 3 shows the present values of both surpluses and seigniorage in the switching and the fixed-regime models.

-If agents expect tax policy to be non-Ricardian in the future, the Taylor principle may not be sufficient to offset the inflationary impacts of tax disturbances.
-Indeed, the Taylor principle is destabilizing because it gives i.i.d. tax shocks persistent effects, increasing the variances of demand and inflation.
+If agents expect tax policy to be non-Ricardian in the future, having the Taylor principle hold in one regime is not sufficient to offset the inflationary impacts of tax disturbances.
+Indeed, in that regime the Taylor principle may have the unintended effect of giving i.i.d. tax shocks persistent impacts, increasing the variances of demand and inflation.

-4.4.2.
+6.1.2.
 Monetary Shocks.
-When regime 1 is fixed, a transitory monetary policy shock creates a one-time increase in inflation by the conventional mechanism of an increase in liquidity.
+When regime 1 is fixed, a transitory monetary policy shock creates a one-time increase in inflation by the conventional mechanism of a one-time increase in liquidity.
 The Taylor principle ensures the nominal interest rate stays fixed.
 A decline in the value of debt is matched by a decline in the present value of surpluses, guaranteeing that both wealth and future inflation taxes are constant.

 Regime switching alters the effects of a transitory monetary easing by expanding liquidity and reducing wealth [figure 1].
 Because agents anticipate policy will shift to PM/AF, they no longer expect lower future taxes to match the decline in debt's value; wealth falls.
 Lower wealth attenuates the liquidity-induced expansion of demand.
-Along with the expectation that fiscal policy will switch to exogenous taxes comes the expectation of a discrete drop in the price level to revalue debt.
+Along with the expectation that fiscal policy will switch to exogenous taxes comes the expectation of a discrete drop in the inflation rate to revalue debt.
 The present value of seigniorage and the current nominal interest rate fall accordingly.
 Lower financial wealth at the beginning of next period, with no new injections of liquidity, reduces inflation in that and subsequent periods.